-The Group's activities expose it to a variety of financial risks: market risk, credit risk and liquidity risk.
+The Group's activities expose it to a variety of financial risks: Credit risk, liquidity risk, foreign currency risk and interest rate risk.
 The Group's primary focus is to foresee the unpredictability of financial markets and seek to minimize potential adverse effects on its financial performance.
 The primary market risk to the Group is foreign exchange risk.
 The Group uses derivative financial instruments to mitigate foreign exchange related risk exposures.
-The Group's exposure to credit risk is influenced mainly by the individual characteristic of each customer and the concentration of risk from the top few customers.